 The NEU recommends that every independent school should have a written pay policy in place.
 It should be clear, comprehensive and applied fairly and consistently across the school workforce.
 Ideally, the policy should be a contractual document.
 Among other things, it should include:

 - the pay scales used by the school

 - the rules for increment

-- the criteria for extra pay, such as responsibility allowances pro-rata part-time salaries pay and the threshold any procedure you need to follow before your pay is reviewed and an appeal process if you are not content with the outcome of the review.
+- the criteria for extra pay (such as responsibility allowances), pro rata part-time salaries, any procedure you need to follow before your pay is reviewed and an appeal process if you are unhappy with the outcome of the review.

 It can be useful to benchmark salaries against those in the maintained sector.
-In addition to the main incremental scale a teacher in the state maintained sector may be eligible for a variety of other payments, including:
+In addition to the main incremental scale a teacher in that sector may be eligible for a variety of other payments, including:

 Advanced Skills Teachers (ASTs) also have a separate pay spine consisting of 18 points that mirror the first 18 points of the leadership pay spine.